Tools & Things for the Trail

 First things first, what do I carry my tools in?

-These days I have a Kriega Tool Roll, I bought two of these, one each for Lucy and for myself, they are really well made and easily store all the tools I like to carry, plus they can be strapped onto the bike pretty easily.
+These days I have a Kriega Tool Roll, they are really well made and easily store all the tools I like to carry, plus they can be strapped onto the bike pretty easily.
 It's not a waterproof thing so needs a cover though.

 Inside this I have a multitude of tools, with a preference for things that can be used in more ways than one, I've listed them below for ease...